 - Assisting with maintaining cleanliness of the dining area.

+Host and hostess job descriptions will vary depending on the job and venue.
 Above all, you need a positive attitude and the ability to work well under pressure with bussers, cooks and other staff.
 Previous work experience involving customer service in a fast-paced environment is often desired but not required.
-Meanwhile, hosts, hostesses and others in hospitality careers spend most of their time on their feet, so that means patience and physical stamina are a must.
+Meanwhile, hosts, hostesses and others in hospitality jobs spend most of their time on their feet, so that means patience and physical stamina are a must.

 What qualifications do you need to be a host or hostess?